Skip to main content

 4. List panel

 These panels are revealed and hidden by clicking on their icons.
-You can also click the minus sign on property and navigation panels to hide them.
+You can also click the minus sign on the property and navigation panels to hide them.

 1. Navigation panel